kirokuan/jekyll/_posts/2016-05-19-Sql-find-bottleneck.md

 So x8 means there are 8 CXPACKET events
 I just looked up for this wait info for [CXPACKET](https://www.brentozar.com/archive/2013/08/what-is-the-cxpacket-wait-type-and-how-do-you-reduce-it/)

-There is a metaphor that query is to heavy, so it try to use mutithread to handle but eventually it cost much more.
+There is a great metaphor that query is to heavy, so it try to use mutithread to handle but eventually it cost much more.

+In this case, finally I added a non-clustered index to table it query to make it run faster so that maybe it doesn't need to exchange so maany packets.